Office of the Director

 Click here to find out how you can contact library staff for assistance or to request a class or consultation.

-Library Technology and Historical Collections, led by Luke Rosenberger, M.L.I.S., manages the library’s computer systems, Web site, technical infrastructure, the Health Science Center’s Digital Archive, and the Libraries’ historical collection, programs, and services.
+Library Technology led by Luke Rosenberger, M.L.I.S., manages the library’s computer systems, Web site, and technical infrastructure.
 Division staff also consult on issues related to scholarly communication.

 The Web Team is responsible for design, development, and maintenance of all Health Science Center Libraries web sites, the staff intranet, and the web portions of the Digital Archive.
 The Web Team also offers usability consulting services to other departments on campus.